ChandulaNethmal/chandulanethmal.github.io/_posts/2020-01-17-Digital_Camera.md

 This is the most important component which converts light into an electrical signal within the sensor.

 When capturing images with a digital camera, a small shutter opens, allowing light in for a fraction of a second.
-The light hits the image sensor inside the camera, and it reads colour, contrast and detail using an array of tiny little pixels and convert it into electric signals.
+The light hits the image sensor inside the camera, and it reads color, contrast and detail using an array of tiny little pixels and converts it into electric signals.

 ![SMPS schem]({{ site.url }}{{ site.baseurl }}/assets/images//camera/cam21.jpg)
 <figcaption> Real view of an Image sensor</figcaption>

 ![SMPS schem]({{ site.url }}{{ site.baseurl }}/assets/images//camera/cam22.png)
-<figcaption> The process of making digital image using light</figcaption>
+<figcaption> The process of making a digital image using light</figcaption>

 There are two major types of image sensors used in cameras as CCD(Charged Couple Device)  and CMOS(Complementary Metal-Oxide Semiconductor).

 A sensor houses millions of tiny light-sensitive receptors called photosites – counted as megapixels or millions of pixels.

-> Image quality(colors,contrast,details,..) is highly depends on the physical size of the sensor.
-That's why dedicated cameras (DSLR,mirrorless,bridge,..) are always better for quality images than mobile phone cameras(because phone cams have smaller sensors even if they have many mega pixels).
+> Image quality(colors, contrast, details,..) highly depends on the physical size of the sensor.
+That's why dedicated cameras (DSLR, mirrorless, bridge,..) are always better for quality images than mobile phone cameras(because phone cams have smaller sensors even if they have many megapixels).

 ![SMPS schem]({{ site.url }}{{ site.baseurl }}/assets/images//camera/cam10.jpg)
-<figcaption> Sensor size comparisn for different camera types</figcaption>
+<figcaption> Sensor size comparison for different camera types</figcaption>

 ## Camera Types
-If you ever think of buying a camera, but don't have an clear idea to choose the best camera for your purpose, let me enlighten you with some details.
+If you ever think of buying a camera but don't have a clear idea to choose the best camera for your purpose, let me enlighten you with some details.
 Digital cameras are available in a range of sizes, from compact cameras to larger, more complex models with interchangeable lenses.

 1. Point and Shoot Cameras